Building RESTful APIs - A Practical Guide to API Design

 • Use HTTPS everywhere: Encrypt data in transit.

-• Set Security Headers: Use tools like Helmet.js to set HTTP headers like Content-Security-Policy.
+• Set security headers: Use tools like Helmet.js for headers such as Content-Security-Policy.

 // JWT Authentication Example